 An up-to-date travel guide on what to expect on the Tahune Airwalk at Tahune Adventures Tasmania.
 Find out what it’s like now and whether a visit to Tahune Adventures is worth your time!

 The Tahune Airwalk is one of Tasmania’s most popular adventure and tourist attractions.
 Located in the Tahune Forest area alongside the Huon River, this adventure park offers attractions including the famous Tahune Forest Airwalk and cantilever, walking trails with long swinging suspension bridges, hang gliding and rafting.

 What you might not know is that the recent devastating bushfires from 2018 and 2019 caused havoc in the Tahune Forest Area, crippling the park and forcing it to close temporarily.
 Luckily, Tahune Adventures have since rebuilt and have now reopened to the public.

-The Tahune Airwalk is an attraction within the Tahune Adventures park.
+The Tahune Airwalk (often referred to as the Tasmania Airwalk) is an attraction within the Tahune Adventures park.
 This park is located on Arve Road, approximately 28 kilometres from Geeveston or 88 kilometres south of Hobart.

-Below I’ve pinned the exact location of the Tahune Adventures park.
+Below I’ve pinned the exact location of the Tahune Adventures site.

 Combined: Tahune Airwalk & Hastings Caves Day Trip